No booking fees on the app

 Reading to Guildford train timetable

-From Reading to Guildford, take the fastest train in 36m, typically 44m.
-Daily, 35 trains depart from Reading, with the first at 04:32 and the last at 23:35.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Reading to Guildford on the fastest train in 35m, usually 44m.
+Each day, 33 trains leave from Reading, starting at 03:14 and ending at 23:52.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 DepartsArrivesOperator